sincoruan/batchprocess/README.md

-1.download docker-compose.yml and modify the LOCAL_HOST to your own ip
+1.download docker-compose.yml and modify the LOCAL_HOST to your own computer ip

 2.docker-compose up